mozilla/glean/docs/dev/core/internal/upload.md

 ### `HttpClientUploader`
 The `HttpClientUploader` is the default SDK-provided HTTP uploader.
 It acts as an adapter between the platform-specific upload library and the Glean upload APIs.

-> Note that most of the languages have now diverged, due to the many iterations, from this design.
-For example, in Kotlin, the [`BaseUploader` is mostly empty](https://searchfox.org/glean/source/glean-core/android/src/main/java/mozilla/telemetry/glean/net/BaseUploader.kt) and its functionalities are spread in the [`PingUploadWorker`](https://searchfox.org/glean/source/glean-core/android/src/main/java/mozilla/telemetry/glean/scheduler/PingUploadWorker.kt).

 ## Upload task API

-The following diagram visualizes the communication between Glean core (the Rust crate), a Glean language binding (e.g. the Kotlin or Swift implementation) and a Glean end point server.
+The following diagram visualizes the communication between Glean core (the Rust crate), a Glean language binding (e.g. the Kotlin or Swift implementation) and a Glean endpoint server.

 ```mermaid
 sequenceDiagram